vanheeringen-lab/ANANSE/docs/input_data.md

 The differential expression data normally comes from an RNA-seq experiment.
 This file can be created using, for instance, [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
 In the differential expression file, the 1st column (named as `resid`) should contain **gene name**, the second column should be named as `log2FoldChange` which is **log2 FoldChange score** of gene, and the third column should be named as `padj`, which is the adjusted **p-value** of the differential gene expression test.

-This is the example of input expression file:
+This is an example of a differential expression input file:

 ```
 resid	log2FoldChange	padj